-This meditation expresses the essence of PaGaian Cosmology as it has evolved over the last thirty-eight years; it has been a daily practice for me for almost two decades since the advent of the doctoral process in the late 1990’s that enabled a deepening and documentation of my sacred search for Her, Goddess in self and all.
+This meditation expresses the essence of PaGaian Cosmology as it has evolved over the last thirty-eight years (at the date of writing this); it has been a daily practice for me for almost two decades since the advent of the doctoral process in the late 1990’s that enabled a deepening and documentation of my sacred search for Her, Goddess in self and all.
 The meditation has also been advised for my students as a primary method of daily invoking the Triple Goddess dynamic.
 The meditation, which is based in the Yoga Mudra, includes the incorporation – embodiment – of the three qualities of Cosmogenesis – the Unfolding Cosmos, as described by Brian Swimme and Thomas Berry: it is an invocation and acknowledgement of the whole self-creating Cosmos within each being … affirming that self as Primordial Place of being.

 You may simply view it on YouTube, but the explanation is below: Triple Goddess Breath Meditation: each Being a Place of the Cosmological Unfolding